 Michael A. Palumbo is Music Director and Conductor of Chamber Orchestra Ogden.
 For thirty-one years he was the Director of Orchestral Studies and Professor of Viola at WSU, retiring in June of 2013.

 Michael’s conducting credits include performances by the “Stars of the Soviet Ballet” and the “Bolshoi Ballet.”
 He has conducted All State and other honor orchestras and festivals in the Midwestern and western regions of the United States, and was an assistant conductor for Ballet West in Salt Lake City, Utah before retiring from performing as principal violist in the ballet orchestra in 2016.

 Michael is a former national secretary of ASTA.
 He has twice held the office of president of the Utah Chapter of ASTA (UASTA), and has twice been the recipient of the UASTA Educator of the Year award.
-A long time member of the American Federation of Musicians, he is currently president of Local 104 of the AFM.
-In1997 he collaborated with David Dalton to found the Utah Viola Society, and served as it’s first president.
+A long time member of the American Federation of Musicians, he is currently the immediate past president of Local 104 of the AFM.
+In1997 he collaborated with David Dalton to found the Utah Viola Society, and served as its first president.

 For recreation Michael likes to take motorcycle trips with his wife, travel, see family, make wine and beer, and play jazz and blues at several local clubs.
 He also spends a lot of time writing grant proposals to help pay the members of Chamber Orchestra Ogden.
 He would love to have you donate to help support the orchestra.